Skip to main content

 Fuchka/Puchka (ফুচকা)

-Small, hollow, crispy balls filled with spicy mashed potatoes, tamarind water, and chickpeas.
-A beloved street food throughout Bangladesh.
+Small, crisp hollow shells filled with spicy mashed potato, tamarind water, and chickpeas.
+You'll find them at street stalls all over Bangladesh.

 Chingri Malai Curry (চিংড়ি মালাই কারি)